oliviermbida/docker-to-vms/README.md

 For verification, your `Dockerfile` has to be independent of the script verifying it.
 This is true for both `Static and Dynamic verification`.

-Our example `Dockerfile` above is a simple one but if this was several lines of code which most in complex projects are this will be a nightmare for maintainabilty of code and difficult to understand.
+Our example `Dockerfile` above is a simple one but if this was several lines of code which in complex projects are this will be a nightmare for maintainabilty of code and difficult to understand.

 Generally try to keep to these rules: